-Telley Psychology was established to provide affordable, evidence based psychological intervention, and now provides services to the communities in Olinda and Lilydale.
+Telley Psychology was established to provide affordable, evidence based psychological intervention, and now provides services to the communities in Olinda.
 Telley Psychology prides itself on being a small service where patients are a human being, not just a referral.
 We take a holistic approach, and understand that many factors, including financial stress, interpersonal conflict, and substance use can all impact on your mental health.

-Telley Psychology is a small clinical psychology practice located in Lilydale and Olinda.
+Telley Psychology is a small clinical psychology practice located in Olinda.

 We believe strongly in taking a holistic approach to treating mental health difficulties, looking at broader factors such as financial stress, substance abuse and interpersonal conflict, all of which can have a profound effect on mental health.

-To achieve this, we have established an affordable, evidence-based practice, which serves the communities in and around Olinda and Lilydale.
+To achieve this, we have established an affordable, evidence-based practice, which serves the communities in and around Olinda.
 We are committed to providing ongoing and affordable therapy to our clients, not just to those who can afford to pay – depending on your financial position, we can negotiate a reduced fee.